 Power consumption on the Gaming X is also a little bit higher than on other custom Navi cards, which is probably due to the higher voltage for its high and stable factory overclock.
 With 270-280 W average and a max input rated at 385W, this isn’t a huge deal as most decent power supplies will have no problems powering the card.
 It still hurts overall efficiency since the out of the box performance increase is only 4% compared to a 20% power increase.
 The memory is also not overclocked out of the box and a manual tune is necessary in order to get better performance.

 The cooler is capable and manages to perform a lot of thermal dissipation but a little bit on the noisy fans; maybe ASRock can re-engineer their fan design for future iterations.
 It also comes with a dual VBIOS and software suites that accompany its RGB lighting for more control.
-This card is feature-packed but lies on the expensive side; it also has a few additional advantages that may stick out for you; its the fastest RX 5700XT out of the box with no tweaking thanks to its highest boost clock out of all 5700XTs and thanks to its attractive lighting setup, it will surely be the main star of your build.
-Be careful though with its size as its a 2.5 slot card with a length of 324 mm so internal case compatibility may be an issue if you don’t check it well before.
+This card is feature-packed but lies on the expensive side; it also has a few additional advantages that may stick out for you: its the fastest RX 5700XT out of the box with no tweaking thanks to its highest boost clock out of all 5700XTs and thanks to its attractive but also rather gimmicky lighting setup, it will surely stand out in your build.
+Be careful though with its size as its a 2.5 slot card and a length of 324 mm so internal case compatibility may be an issue if you don’t check it well before.

 Best PCB RX 5700XT Card